 AI monitoring

-AI monitoring in Oh Dear allows you to use artificial intelligence to verify virtually anything about your websites and services that traditional monitoring might miss.
-Instead of pre-defined checks, you provide natural language prompts describing what you want to verify.
+AI monitoring lets you verify virtually anything about your websites and services that traditional monitoring might miss.
+Instead of pre-defined checks, you describe what you want to verify in plain English.

 ⚠️ This check is currently in closed beta.
 If you'd like to try it out, please apply to get access to the AI monitoring beta.